oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

           Username: '_username'
           Password: '_password'
 ```
+where:
 1. ```Login``` is an element name that MUST be unique.
- Element can be created in context by ```OroElementFactory``` by it's name:
+ Element can be created in context by ```OroElementFactory``` by its name:

  ```php
     $this->elementFactory->createElement('Login')
  ```

-2. ```selector``` this is how selenium driver can found element on the page.
+2. ```selector``` defines how selenium driver shall find the element on the page.
-By default it use [css selector](http://mink.behat.org/en/latest/guides/traversing-pages.html#css-selector),
-but it also can use xpath:
+By default, whe the selector tpe is not specified, the [css selector](http://mink.behat.org/en/latest/guides/traversing-pages.html#css-selector) is used.
+XPath selector is also supported and may be provided with the following configuration:

  ```yml
     selector: